 A graduate with distinction of the United States Air Force Academy, Professor Born received her B.S. in Behavioral Sciences (1983), M.S. in Experimental Psychology from Trinity University, TX (1985), M.A. in Research Psychology from University of Melbourne (1991) and Doctorate in Industrial and Organizational Psychology from Penn State University (1994).
 She received Penn State University’s Alumni Fellow Award (2012) and Distinguished Alumni Award (2018) and was awarded an Honorary Doctorate from Simmons College in Humane Administration (2007).

-Dr. Born is a Distinguished HOW Moral Leadership Fellow; Independent Director on the Midwest Reliability Organization Board (Energy) serving as the Vice Chair and Chair of the Finance and Audit and serving on the Governance and Personnel Committees; a Trustee on the Board for DeVry University serving on the Audit and Finance and on the Academic Quality and Student Success Committees, an Academic Advisory Board member for Chegg; as well as the United States Air Force Academy’s Falcon Foundation - serving on the Strategy and Governance Committee and previously on the Scholarship Committee; Supporting Director on the US Air Force Academy Foundation Board, University of Melbourne Foundation - USA Board Member; Past President of the Massachusetts Women’s Forum; Senior Consultant for the Core Leadership Institute; Peer Evaluator for the Higher Learning Commission; Member of the Women Corporate Directors, International Women’s Forum, and Council on Foreign Relations; Council Member on Boston Mayor’s Pay Equity Workforce; Advisory Board Member for “With Honor;” and “A Child’s Guide to War” documentary, “Blue Star Families,” Senior Officer for Mission: Readiness; Honorary Board member for the National EOD Warrior Foundation.
-Past-President of the American Psychological Association (Society for Military Psychology) and Fellow, Society for Industrial/Organizational Psychology; and, previous Independent Director on Board of the Apollo Education Group having served on Compensation, Audit and Special Litigation Committees.
+Dr. Born is a Distinguished HOW Moral Leadership Fellow; an Independent Director on the Midwest Reliability Organization Board (Energy) serving as the Vice Chair and Chair of the Finance and Audit and serving on the Governance and Personnel Committees; a Trustee on the Board for DeVry University serving on the Audit and Finance and on the Academic Quality and Student Success Committees, an Academic Advisory Board member for Chegg; as well as the United States Air Force Academy's Falcon Foundation - serving on the Strategy and Governance Committee and previously on the Scholarship Committee; Supporting Director on the Air Force Academy Foundation Board and Chair of the Stewardship Committee; Past President and Chair of the Board, International Women’s Forum-Massachusetts; Senior Consultant for the Core Leadership Institute; Peer Evaluator for the Higher Learning Commission; Member of the Women Corporate Directors, International Women's Forum and Council on Foreign Relations; former Council Member on Boston Mayor's Pay Equity Workforce Council; Advisory Board Member for ''With Honor;" and "A Child's Guide to War" documentary, "Blue Star Families," Senior Officer for Mission: Readiness; Honorary Board member for the National EOD Warrior Foundation.
+Past-President of the American Psychological Association (Fellow, Society for Military Psychology) and Fellow, Society for Industrial/Organizational Psychology; and, previous Independent Director on Board of the Apollo Education Group having served on Compensation, Audit and Special Litigation Committees.

 Academic Journal/Scholarly Articles